NephCure Supported Conferences and Meetings

 ISN World Congress of Nephrology – https://www.theisn.org/events/isn-world-congress-of-nephrology

 The commitment of ISN to the global advancement of nephrology is recognized in the scientific program, which includes topics addressing practical, social and economic challenges across diverse nations.
 This year’s scientific themes include infectious and non-infectious risk factors, acute kidney injury (AKI), translational and clinical nephrology, CKD and its consequences, and dialysis and transplantation.
-The next congress will be held in Abu Dhabi, United Arab Emirates from March 26-29, 2020.
+The congress Abu Dhabi, United Arab Emirates scheduled for March 26-29, 2020 was cancelled due to COVID-19.

 American Society of Pediatric Nephrology – www.aspneph.com